Season 3, Episode 4

 Susan Rylance:

-It is, and it's interesting that you picked up on that, because that those are probably most conversations I have is with women to really help them understand their value.
-And they're very powerful, successful women, but we get in our own heads.
+It is, and, interestingly, you picked up on that because those are probably most conversations I have with women to help them understand their value.
+And they're very powerful, successful women, but we get in our heads.

 Michael Kithcart: